 Jan Koum became a billionaire in the very building he used to pick up food stamps for himself and his mother.
+Today, Koum’s net worth is $9.9 billion.
 Why someone hasn’t turned the life story of co-founder and former CEO of WhatsApp into a movie is beyond anyone’s best guess.
 As a Ukrainian immigrant who escaped the U.S.S.R., he moved to the United States, met even more extreme poverty, but still managed to build a billion-dollar company within five years.

-Get Koum and WhatsApp’s entire story below—it’s one every business leader should know.
+Learn more about Koum and the WhatsApp founder story below—it’s one every business leader should know.

 Living in Poverty